PawanRamaMali/API/README.md

 APIs offer security by design because their position as middleman facilitates the abstraction of functionality between two systems—the API endpoint decouples the consuming application from the infrastructure providing the service.
 API calls usually include authorization credentials to reduce the risk of attacks on the server, and an API gateway can limit access to minimize security threats.
 Also, during the exchange, HTTP headers, cookies, or query string parameters provide additional security layers to the data.

+# Types of APIs

+Nowadays, most application programming interfaces are web APIs that expose an application's data and functionality over the internet.
+Here are the four main types of web API:

+* Open APIs are open source application programming interfaces you can access with the HTTP protocol.
+Also known as public APIs, they have defined API endpoints and request and response formats.
+* Partner APIs are application programming interfaces exposed to or by strategic business partners.
+Typically, developers can access these APIs in self-service mode through a public API developer portal.
+Still, they will need to complete an onboarding process and get login credentials to access partner APIs.
+* Internal APIs are application programming interfaces that remain hidden from external users.
+These private APIs aren't available for users outside of the company and are instead intended to improve productivity and communication across different internal development teams.
+* Composite APIs combine multiple data or service APIs.
+These services allow developers to access several endpoints in a single call.
+Composite APIs are useful in microservices architecture where performing a single task may require information from several sources.

 # Remote API

 Remote APIs allow developers to manipulate remote resources through protocols, specific standards for communication that allow different technologies to work together, regardless of language or platform.
 For example, the Java Database Connectivity API allows developers to query many different types of databases with the same set of functions, while the Java remote method invocation API uses the Java Remote Method Protocol to allow invocation of functions that operate remotely, but appear local to the developer.